yodaos-project/ShadowNode/CONTRIBUTING.md

 # Contributing to ShadowNode

 ## Overview
-ShadowNode is one of the Node.js runtimes in shadow, support for most [Node.js API](https://nodejs.org/en/docs/) such as `Event`, `Module` and `N-API`.
+ShadowNode is one of the Node.js runtimes for edge device, support for most [Node.js API](https://nodejs.org/en/docs/) such as `Event`, `Module` and `N-API`.
 We plan to support the most of packages in NPM for Node.js in the future.
 If you are interested in joining it, we will welcome it very much.

 ## Getting and Building
-Firstly, you can only build it in Linux and MacOS now.
+Firstly, you can only build it in Linux and macOS now.
 1. Install the following prerequisites, as necessary:
   - The tools needed to build ShadowNode from scratch:
     - Standard C development headers